Get insider access

 When it matters: When your battery is almost out, you have a power source nearby and you want to keep listening or make calls.

 Some headphones allow you to continue streaming audio while charging.
-For this test, we plug the active headphones to a power source and check if the audio continues playing or not.
+For this test, we plug the active headphones into a power source and check whether the audio continues playing.
 However, audio while charging is only possible in certain situations, like being at your desk at the office or on a plane/train.
-Therefore it's not given much weight in the overall score for the battery test.
+Therefore, it's not given much weight in the overall score for the battery test.

 Passive Playback